 Other ways to keep my activities private on Mac

-The capabilities of FileVault go as far as user data and encryption.
-The feature does not protect other activities on your Mac device, such as software download, messaging, and web browsing, among other activities.
+FileVault’s capabilities extend to user data and encryption.
+However, the feature does not protect other activities on your Mac, such as software downloads, messaging, and web browsing.

 Here are other techniques to protect your data and maintain your privacy: